Supplemental instructions and guidance for filing under the excessive interest and financing expenses limitation rules

 The amounts allocated in part 2, section 5 of Form T2224 are used when completing Part 2I in the two tax years following the first tax year in which the rules apply.

-If your corporation and all of its eligible pre-regime group entities have a ratio of permissible expenses of 30% in the first tax year in which the rules apply, report the amount of group net excess capacity allocated in part 3, section 4 of Form T2224 as follows:
+If the corporation and all of its eligible pre-regime group entities have a ratio of permissible expenses of 30% in the first tax year in which the rules apply, report the amount of group net excess capacity allocated in part 3, section 4 of Form T2224 as follows:

-Part 2M – Amounts determined under clause 95(2)(f.11)(ii)(D) New
+Part 2M — Amounts determined under clause 95(2)(f.11)(ii)(D)

-Part 2M of Form T2SCH130 must be completed when a controlled foreign affiliate is held directly by a corporation.
+Part 2M of Form T2SCH130 must be completed when a controlled foreign affiliate is held directly or indirectly by a corporation.
 If the affiliate is held through a partnership, then paragraph 12(1)(l.2) applies and Part 2N of Form T2SCH130 should be completed instead.

-The first table in Part 2M of is used to calculate how much of a controlled foreign affiliate’s relevant affiliate interest and financing expenses (RAIFE) are denied under subclause 95(2)(f.11)(ii)(D)(I).
+The first table in Part 2M is used to calculate how much of a controlled foreign affiliate’s relevant affiliate interest and financing expenses (RAIFE) are denied under subclause 95(2)(f.11)(ii)(D)(I).

 RAIFE is defined in subsection 18.2(1) and generally includes the affiliate’s interest and other financing-related expenses described in variable A of the definition of IFE, excluding amounts in paragraph (j), less the amounts described in variable B of that definition.